Daniel-Keenan-QUB/entropy-project/README.md

 # CSC4006 | Research and Development Project

 This command-line tool measures the source code change entropy observed throughout the evolution of a Git repository.
+It also detects refactorings applied to Java source files throughout the repository evolution.

 The project uses the Gradle build tool and is supported by a GitLab CI pipeline.